 Some Windows 11 systems include PC Health Check, which may show battery capacity information in a simple format.

-- Search PC Health Check in Start menu
+- Search PC Health Check in the Start menu

 - Open the app